Sukhoi Su-30: India

 First talks about acquiring of new fighter for the Indian Air Force began in 1994.
 A year later, the Sukhoi Design Bureau started working on the new fighter based on the original Su-30 design, which later evolved into Su-30MK (Modernizirovannyi Kommercheskiy - Modernized Commercial) and ultimately into Su-30MKI (Modernizirovannyi Kommercheskiy Indiski - Modernized Commercial Indian).
 On 30 November 1996, Russian state company Rosvooruzhenie (now Rosoboronexport) and Indian Defense Ministry signed a contract for development and production of eight Su-30Ks and 32 Su-30MKIs for the Indian Air Force.
 In March–July 1997, all eight Su-30Ks of the order were delivered at Lohegaon Air Force Base in India.
 On 28 December 2000, as part of the Russian-Indian cooperation, a contract worth more than US$3 billion was signed for license production of 140 Su-30MKI fighters at Hindustan Aeronautics Limited (HAL) production plant in Nashik.
 Between 2002 and 2004, in accordance with the 1996 contract, 32 Su-30MKIs were built by Irkutsk Aviation Plant for the Indian Air Force.
 From 2004 onwards, production is carried by HAL.

 In 2007, India and Russia agreed to a deal for another 40 Su-30MKIs for US$1.6 billion, to be produced in India under license.
 In March 2010, it was reported India and Russia were negotiating a contract for additional 42 aircraft.
-The contract worth US$1.6 billion was signed in December 2011, increasing the total number of ordered aircraft up to 272.
-By March 2020, India had completed the production of all 272 Su-30MKIs licensed under previous contracts.
-The country was also considering acquisition of 12 more fighters to compensate for Su-30 losses over nearly 20 years of operation.
+India was also considering acquisition of 12 more fighters to compensate for Su-30 losses over nearly 20 years of operation.
 In 2020, due to the 2020–2021 China–India skirmishes, India determined to purchase 12 additional Su-30MKIs.

 In 2024, Indian media reported negotiations between HAL and Russia for exporting Indian-produced Su-30MKIs.
 This may be to circumvent American economic sanctions on the export of Russian weapons and their technology.